STEELISI/SENMO/README.md

 ## Overview
 The SENMO pipeline consists of runnning the scripts.
-1. [Preprocessing](#preprocessing): clean Venmo notes, deleting extra whitespaces, stopwords, emojis, etc.
+1. [Preprocessing](#preprocessing): cleans Venmo notes, deleting extra whitespaces, stopwords, emojis, etc.
-2. [Train](#train): use the cleaned text inputs with their labels, training set (fine-tuning set as per the paper), to fine-tune BERT.
+2. [Train](#train): uses the cleaned text inputs with their labels, training set (fine-tuning set as per the paper), to fine-tune BERT.
-3. [Test](#test): evaluate the trained model on the testing set (evaluation set as per the paper) and report scores.
+3. [Test](#test): evaluates the trained model on the testing set (evaluation set as per the paper) and report the classification accuracy.

 ## Requirements
 To run our code, please install the dependency packages by using the following command: